dmx-systems/dmx-documentation/docs/user.rst

 Bulk deletion
 -------------

-To delete several items in one go select all of them by clicking them with the Ctrl key pressed.
+To delete several items in one go select all of them by clicking them with the CTRL key pressed.

 .. image:: _static/bulk-delete-1.jpg